 In preparing the Company's individual and consolidated interim financial information, transactions in foreign currency are recognized at the exchange rates prevailing on transaction dates.
 At the end of each reporting period, monetary items denominated in foreign currency are translated at the rates prevailing on the balance sheet date.
-Exchange differences on monetary items are recognized in profit or loss in the quarter they incur.
+Exchange differences on monetary items are recognized in profit or loss in the period in which they occur.